obonaventure/cnp3/book-2nd/principles/security.rst

 `github.com <http://www.github.com>`_ suffered from a distributed DoS that reached a top bandwidth of 400 Gbps according to some `reports <http://www.techworld.com/news/security/worlds-largest-ddos-attack-reached-400gbps-says-arbor-networks-3595715/>`_.
+Since then, `DDoS attacks have risen to over 1 Tbps <https://githubengineering.com/ddos-incident-report/>`_.

 .. index:: reflection attack, amplification